 And in large numbers, they’re, well, really gross.
 They mass by the thousands on trees, and their poop rains down on unsuspecting passersby.

-They likely arrived in much the same manner as the murder hornets; in this case, probably as egg cases hidden on tile or stone shipments.
-Unlike the murder hornets, they were not detected promptly, with experts believing they were in Pennsylvania for at least two years before anyone noticed.
+They likely arrived in much the same manner as the northern giant hornets; in this case, probably as egg cases hidden on tile or stone shipments.
+Unlike the hornets, they were not detected promptly, with experts believing they were in Pennsylvania for at least two years before anyone noticed.

 Today, it costs more than $15 million a year to control them.